-Six Of The Best Horror Movies From The 80s That Are Often Forgotten
+Six Of The Best Horror Movies From The ’80s That Are Often Forgotten

 Tourists visiting a small town are murdered by a few locals, and unfortunately for them, the corpses start coming back to life.

 For those that prefer their horror movies to be cheesy then look no further.
-But even amongst the ’80s cheese this film remains very creepy and very effective.
+But even amongst the ’80s cheese, this film remains very creepy and very effective.

 Videodrome (1983)